 Site Name: Edmonton Consortium Clinical Psychology Residency

 With COVID-19, we have elected to offer only virtual interviews.
 During the interview, we will discuss the opportunities available and you will have a chance to meet with the Director of Training, Associate Director(s) of Training, and some of the Coordinators or Supervisors.
 You will also have an opportunity to talk with one of the current residents in a more informal information sharing.
 We offer approximately 36 interviews for the 6 positions.
-Applicants will be informed if they are offered an interview on 3 December 2021.
-The interview dates will be 3 - 17 January 2022.
+Applicants will be informed if they are offered an interview on 2 December 2022.
+The interview dates will take place in the seond and third weeks of December 2022.
 If applicants have special requests, they can contact the Director of Training to look at options.

 (training opportunities continued)